Nateliason/tweet-builder/readme.md

 ## To Do

 * Get the copy function working
-* Add a button to open twitter in a new tab
-* Directly tweet from the app?
 * Recommended replacement words if you're being too verbose
-* Have saved tweets persist or store locally
 * See a live preview of your tweet off to the right as you type it
 * Highlight filler words in your tweet to the right as it gets filled
+* Make line breaks persist when saving the tweet.

+## If I add user accounts

+* Directly tweet from the app
+* Have saved tweets persist or store locally
 * Make it a database for words to check for, add them from the UX
-* Make line breaks persist when saving the tweet.

 ## Done